Nearsoft/apprentice/01 - HTML & CSS/HTML/README.md

 ## Divisions

 Now we are going to see one of the most used tags, the `div`.
 This define a division of your site, that's it.
 Pretty easy to understand.
-If you start thinking about any website you should be able to start recognizing how is divided.
+If you start thinking about any website you should be able to start recognizing how is divided and how differents sections compose the website.

 You will be wrapping elements inside a `div` tag and together will give the structure to the view.
 With some practice you will be able to determine whether or not to use a `div`.